Miley Cyrus Wears See-Through Crop-Top In ‘Bangerz’ Era Throwback Photo: ‘I Invented Nipple Pasties’

-Miley Cyrus’ Bangerz album turned 6 years old this year and the singer has been reminiscing about that era of her career on Instagram.
+Miley Cyrus’ Bangerz album turned 6-years-old this year and the singer has been reminiscing about that era of her career on Instagram.
 In a recent post, Miley shared a throwback photo in which she’s rocking sheer white crop top and matching distressed jeans.
 The camera flashes reveal that the former Hannah Montana actress was wearing star-shaped pasties on her nipples.
 She also paired the look with a heavy silver chain around her neck and an edgy short haircut, her signature hairstyle from that period of her career.

 “On this very day 6 years ago… I invented Nipple Pasties,” she wrote in the caption.